How to build 2 DIY upholstered storage ottomans for a small space that can be used for storage and organization, for sitting and as a step stool.

 With the majority of the box complete, I assembled the lid.
 First, we cut 8 support pieces for both lids with each measuring 1 ½ x 12 13/16.
 To keep the lid from sliding off of the box each piece was glued and stapled 15/16″ from the edge of top piece of wood.

-Finishing the DIY Storage Ottomans
+Finishing the Upholstery on the Storage Ottomans

 With the lid and basic box complete, it was time to add a cushion.
 I bought a piece of high density foam from Joann Fabrics that was 1 ½” thick.
 We needed the ottoman to be a step stool into our bed, as well as a comfy place to sit, so I wanted them to be very sturdy.